alanvardy/tod/README.md

 A tiny unofficial Todoist client

-Usage: tod [OPTIONS]
+Usage: tod [OPTIONS] [COMMAND]

+Commands:
+  task
+  project
+  help     Print this message or the help of the given subcommand(s)

 Options:
-  -t, --task <new task>...
+  -o, --config <CONFIGURATION PATH>  Absolute path of configuration.
+Defaults to $XDG_CONFIG_HOME/tod.cfg -q, --quickadd <quickadd>...
+Create a new task with natural language processing.
+  -h, --help                         Print help
+  -V, --version                      Print version

+> tod task -h

+Usage: tod task <COMMAND>

+Commands:
-          Create a new task with text.
-Can specify project option, defaults to inbox.
+  create    Create a new task
-  -p, --project <PROJECT NAME>
-          The project namespace, for filtering other commands, use by itself to list all tasks for the project -n, --next
-          Get the next task by priority.
-Requires project option.
-  -x, --nextinteractive
-          Fetches tasks one at a time by priority, and completes with an interactive prompt.
-Requires project option.
-  -c, --complete
-          Complete the last task fetched with next
+  list      List all tasks in a project next      Get the next task by priority complete  Complete the last task fetched with the next command help      Print this message or the help of the given subcommand(s)

-  -l, --list
-          List all projects in the local config.
-  -a, --add <PROJECT NAME> <PROJECT ID>
-          Add a project to config with id
-  -r, --remove <PROJECT NAME>
-          Remove a project from config by name
-  -s, --sort
-          Sort inbox by moving tasks into projects
-  -z, --prioritize
-          Assign priorities to tasks.
-Can specify project option, defaults to inbox.
-  -d, --date tasks
-          Assign dates to tasks without dates or overdue.
-Can specify project option, defaults to inbox.
-  -e, --scheduled
-          Returns items that are today and have a time.
-Can specify project option, defaults to inbox.
-  -o, --config <CONFIGURATION PATH>
-          Absolute path of configuration.
-Defaults to $XDG_CONFIG_HOME/tod.cfg -h, --help
+Options:
-          Print help
+  -h, --help     Print help
-  -V, --version
-          Print version
+  -V, --version  Print version

 ```

 - Add your most commonly used projects, the project ID is the last series of numbers in the URL.
 If the project name includes spaces, wrap the project name with quotes.